-If people are experiencing rapid and unintentional weight gain with no clear cause, they should see their doctor.
+If people are experiencing rapid and unintentional weight gain with no clear cause, they should see a doctor.

 However, fast weight gain can be a sign of an underlying health condition, such as a problem with the thyroid, kidneys, or heart.

-Anyone who experiences rapid, unexplained weight gain should see their doctor to determine the underlying cause and develop a treatment plan.
+Anyone who experiences rapid, unexplained weight gain should see a doctor to determine the underlying cause and develop a treatment plan.